 The City of Victoria is taking steps to become a more inclusive community by providing safe and convenient accessible parking stalls for people with disabilities.

 Victoria has more than 50 accessible public parking stalls located throughout the municipality.
-These stalls serve short term parking needs for those residents and visitors with a valid BC Disability Permit.
+These stalls serve short term parking needs for those residents and visitors with valid BC Parking Permits for Persons with Dsabilities (also known as accessible parking permits).

 New Design Criteria for Public Stalls: